carlosperate/awesome-microbit/README.md

 - [micro:bit Poster](https://www.element14.com/community/servlet/JiveServlet/downloadBody/87638-102-3-368412/microbit24x15.pdf) - Element14 has put together this detailed, beautifully rendered, cross-section micro:bit poster highlighting all of the device's key functions and components.
 - [Bluetooth troubleshooting guide](http://www.bittysoftware.com/troubleshooting.html) - Tips on how to solve common and not so common micro:bit Bluetooth problems.
 - [Micro World Tour](https://microworldtour.github.io) - Before the micro:bit was released a few went on a tour to the world-wide Python community.
 A lot of interesting content and ideas on these micro:bit adventures.
+- [Parent's Complete Guide To The BBC micro:bit](https://www.kitronik.co.uk/blog/parents-complete-guide-bbc-microbit/) - Free resource to help parent's get actively involved in helping their children learn how to code, even with no prior coding experience.

 ## License & Trademarks